G10ckm4n/stort2/README.md

 The svg images in img folder are for video player controls that are built in vidScript.js.
 To run this project you need to install node on your system.
-Then write into console "npm install eslint"
+Then write into console
+> npm install
+> npm install nodewebkit
+> npm run eslint
+in the
+sites root directory.